Home Ed Program 2013

 Working on gaining fluency in reading and applying basic grammar rules to writing.
 Spelling is a secondary effort at this stage.

-Bookwork: Reading Eggs My First Sight Words ages 5-7, Reading Eggs My First Comprehension ages 5-7
+Bookwork: Reading Eggs My First Sight Words ages 5-7, Reading Eggs My First Comprehension ages 5-7 Computer: Reading Eggs

 No problems getting her reading and writing, she enjoys it, though both activities tire her out after a while.
-Need to get her putting her notebook in a safe place where Cub can't get to it and encourage her to write whatever she wants in it whenever she feels like it (just so I can get to it, she generally doesn't care and will draw and write on whatever she can find, it has this distressing tendency to completely vanish in this house).
-Might see if I can get her to write some of the songs and poems she makes up while she's floating around the house doing her thing.
+Need to get her putting her notebook in a safe place where 4yo can’t get to it and encourage her to write whatever she wants in it whenever she feels like it (just so I can get to it, she generally doesn’t care and will draw and write on whatever she can find, it has this distressing tendency to completely vanish in this house).
+Might see if I can get her to write some of the songs and poems she makes up while she’s floating around the house doing her thing.

 Letter sounds, letter and sight word recognition.

-Bookwork: Reading Eggs My First Alphabet ages 4-6
+Bookwork: Reading Eggs My First Alphabet ages 4-6 Computer: Reading Eggs

 He can type his username and password into the login screen on the laptop and can occasionally write his name.
 I’m not really expecting a lot from him at this stage.